irel04/irel04/README.md

 * 🌍  I'm based in Philippines
 * ✉️  You can contact me at [kianirel56@gmail.com](mailto:kianirel56@gmail.com)
-* 🧠  I'm learning NextJs and NestJs along with PostgreSQL
+* 🧠  I'm currently learning Springboot for building Rest Services along with PostgreSQL

 ### Skills